solana-labs/solana/docs/src/terminology.md

 ## program derived account (PDA)

-An account whose owner is a program and thus is not controlled by a private key like other accounts.
+An account whose signing authority is a program and thus is not controlled by a private key like other accounts.

 ## program id